 A Rebel Is Born

-I remember when I first got started with my blog I was heading in this direction of blogging for Mumpreneurs raising a family and working at home in their online businesses.
+I remember when I first got started on my blog I was heading in this direction of blogging for Mumpreneurs raising a family and working at home in their online businesses.
 Well I think I was about 4 blog posts in and I realized – I didn’t even want to read what I was on about!
 I had no interest what so ever in what I was putting out there so why would anybody else have any interest in what I was writing about.

 You see, I have never been one to follow rules, the crowd or to do something just because“someone else” was doing it.
 I do take inspiration from people, I do watch what a lot of people out there are doing but I never copy.
 You will never find me sitting here waiting to hear back from someone on what my next move is or what I should be doing next.
 I don’t wait for validation from anyone and I certainly don’t sit here waiting for the next wave of “guruism” to take over and start following on that bandwagon either.

 When I first started out, I would have to say my main person of influence was Katie Freiling, having never done a blog before she seemed to know what she was talking about so it felt safe to follow her.
-I was into my first 2 months of blogging and realized I didn’t have time to sit around and wait for the next webinar or blog post or bit of information from Katie to tell me what I had to do next.
+I was into my first 2 months of blogging and realized I didn’t have time to sit around and wait for the next webinar or blog post or a bit of information from Katie to tell me what I had to do next.
 I just had to keep moving in the direction that I wanted to go in.
 So off I went, feeling my way, putting things out there and leading my own charge.
 All I kept thinking was

 “if I sit here waiting for someone to tell me what to do, then I’m only going to move as fast as THEY allow me to”